 "Tried?"
 Korra frowns.
 "He missed?"

 Bolin lets out a frustrated sigh.
-"Korra, Amon was holding you as a shield in front of him.
+"Korra, Amon was using you as a shield.
 Mako couldn't take the shot without hitting you too.
 In fact, that's why you're hurt."
 She turns to look up at him.
 "You absorbed some of the electricity."

-"Yeah, well, I'm fine now," she says, bringing her fingers to her temple.
+"Yeah, well, I'm fine now," she says, bringing her fingers to her temple, and he snorts.

-Korra gives him an evil glare and then her eyes suddenly widen in shock and remembrance.
+Korra gives him an evil glare and then her eyes suddenly widen in remembrance.